NHS Detectives are not grand or rich enough to run a think tank – but we have set up a think paddling pool – please jump right in to our first report.

 What care planning and annual review means for commissioners comes under the heading of statement of the bleeding obvious.
 Does NHS England think Clinical Commissioning Groups are stupid?

-Well, enough of my layperson’s ramblings.
-Let’s see what the professionals think.
+Let’s see what some professionals think.

 Seeing patient need in financial pay-off terms